openvinotoolkit/training_extensions/docs/source/tutorials/otx_cli/how_to_train/detection.rst

 Object Detection model
 ======================

-.. #TODO: Made Table of Concept for this page?
+#TODO: Made Table of Content for this page?

 This tutorial reveals step by step procedure, how to install OTE CLI and train Object detection model on BBCD public dataset.